Baboucar/web-programming-101/README.md

 ## What will you learn

 - A broad and strong understanding of Web Programming
-- Concepts like how the internet works, responsive design, image manipulation via Photoshop, Accessibility, performance of Websites and Web applications (client side), Sear engine optimization cross browser design.
+- Concepts like how the internet works, responsive design, image manipulation via Photoshop, Accessibility, performance of Websites and Web applications (client side), Search engine optimization cross browser design.
 - How to collaborate with teams using Git and how to deploy your projects on GitHub and Surge
 - How to automate some of the front end workflows using Gulp
 - Familiarity in a number of languages, such as HTML, CSS, and JavaScript plus JQuery and other tools such as, SASS, Gulp and Gatsby.